This is a guest post by Jarno from Canary Islands Info.

 4. Sotavento Beach

-Boasting of nine kilometres of beach, the Sotavento Beach is the best the Canary Islands have to offer.
+Boasting nine kilometres of beach, the Sotavento Beach is the best the Canary Islands have to offer.
 During low tide, beautiful lagoons are created which is a favourite among beachgoers.
 Windsurfing and kitesurfing are just a couple of the top activities that can be done here.

 5. Taburiente National Park

-Found in the island of La Palma, the Taburiente National Park has the best scenery on the island.
+Found on the island of La Palma, the Taburiente National Park has the best scenery on the island.
 Gaining a 46.9 km of land area, it boasts of numerous springs, waterfalls and streams, a wide pine forest, remarkable rock formations and several kilometres of hiking trails.
 To get the best views, visit the park in the morning or in the afternoon.

 6. La Laguna

 Being added to the list of UNESCO World Heritage Sites, La Laguna is among the most beautiful towns in Tenerife.
-Having been Tenerife’s former capital, the historic town boasts of marvellous architecture.
+Having been Tenerife’s former capital, the historic town boasts marvellous architecture.
 Among these are the Renaissance and Neoclassical churches and the centuries-old lovely mansions.
 To know more about the Island’s history, visit the Head and Anthropology Museum, which tells a centuries’ worth of Tenerife’s history and culture.